Parallel subspace correction methods for semicoercive and nearly semicoercive convex optimization with applications to nonlinear PDEs: Applications

 To solve this variational problem numerically, we consider the following finite element discretization defined on $S_h (\Omega)$:

 Error estimates for~\eqref{sLap_FEM} can be found in, e.g.,~\cite{BL:1993}.
 We observe that~\eqref{sLap_FEM} is a specific instance of~\eqref{model}.
 Namely, we obtain~\eqref{sLap_FEM} by setting

 in~\eqref{model}.
-It is straightforward to verify that $F$ is semicoercive with respect to the $W^{1,s} (\Omega)$-seminorm, whose kernel is $\operatorname{span} \{ 1 \}$.
+It is straightforward to verify that $F$ is semicoercive with respect to the $W^{1,s} (\Omega)$-seminorm, whose kernel is $\mathcal{N} = \operatorname{span} \{ 1 \}$.

 In the following, we analyze a two-level additive Schwarz method for solving the Neumann boundary value problem~\eqref{sLap_FEM}.
-We note that the case of the Dirichlet boundary condition was considered in several existing works, e.g.,~\cite{LP:2024,TX:2002}.
+More precisely, we prove that the two-level additive Schwarz method is scalable in the sense that the dependence of its convergence rate on the geometric parameters $h$, $H$, and $\delta$ is only through the ratio $H / \delta$~\cite{TW:2005}.
+Note that the case of the Dirichlet boundary condition was considered in several existing works, e.g.,~\cite{LP:2024,TX:2002}.
 We define the subspaces $\{ V_j \}_{j=0}^N$ of $V = S_h (\Omega)$ as follows:

 so that we have the two-level space decomposition

 If we employ this two-level space decomposition and the exact local problems~\eqref{local_exact} in the parallel subspace correction method presented in \cref{Alg:PSC}, then we obtain the two-level additive Schwarz method.